geocollections/geocase-thumbnail/README.md

 serve testdata
 ```

-If you now open the test/index.html in a browser, you should slowly(>30s) see generated and loaded images appearing.
-Afters all images have loaded, and you refresh the browser all images should show up very fast(<1s).
+The first time you load the page the images need to be written.
+After reload they should come from the varnish-cache and display considerately faster.

+## Services

-## Imaginary
+### Imaginary

 `Imaginary` is a **[Fast](#benchmarks) HTTP [microservice](http://microservices.io/patterns/microservices.html)** written in Go **for high-level image processing** backed by [bimg](https://github.com/h2non/bimg) and [libvips](https://github.com/jcupitt/libvips). `imaginary` can be used as private or public HTTP service for massive image processing with first-class support for [Docker](#docker) & [Fly.io](#flyio).
 It's almost dependency-free and only uses [`net/http`](http://golang.org/pkg/net/http/) native package without additional abstractions for better [performance](#performance).

+#### Endpoints

+- /health
+- /form
+- /info
+- /crop
+- /smartcrop
+- /resize
+- /enlarge
+- /extract
+- /zoom
+- /thumbnail
+- /fit
+- /rotate
+- /autorotate
+- /flip
+- /flop
+- /convert
+- /pipeline
+- /watermark
+- /watermarkimage
+- /blur

+Read more about `imaginary`s endpoints [here](https://github.com/h2non/imaginary#get-)

-### Params
+#### Params

 Complete list of available params.
 Take a look to each specific [endpoint](https://github.com/h2non/imaginary/blob/master/README.md#params) to see which params are supported.
 Image measures are always in pixels, unless otherwise indicated.

 - **width** `int` - Width of image area to extract/resize
 - **height** `int` - Height of image area to extract/resize